clearwater/octopress/source/_posts/2012-02-11-backlighting.markdown

 to control the brightness.

 {% img right http://www.battlecruiserzone.com/Boom1.jpg %}
-Don't you think this gauge is starting to look like the helmets worn by the Viper pilots in the original 80's Battlestar Galactica series?
+ZOMG, now this gauge [totally looks like](http://totallylookslike.icanhascheezburger.com/) the helmets worn by the Viper pilots in the original 80's Battlestar Galactica series!